microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

     cv::VideoCapture camera(0);
 ```

-Use the function we defined above to read the category names from the `categories.txt` file.
+The argument `0` in the function call above selects the default camera.
+If you have more than one camera connected to your Pi, choose which camera to use by changing this argument.
+Next, read the category names from the `categories.txt` file.

 ```cpp
     auto categories = ReadLinesFromFile("categories.txt");